spectecals/ThermalPhysicsBook/thermalnotes/unstructed_content_for_lecture_notes/ch4-heat_and_the_first_law/Heat_and_Temperature.md

 $$Q_{add} = m \int_{T_{initial}}^{T_{final}} c dT$$.

-Substances with a high specific heat capacity (such as water) require large amounts of energy to change temperature, which is why water takes a lot of energy to boil; whereas metals, which have lower specific het capacities warm up and cool down quickly.
+Substances with a high specific heat capacity (such as water) require large amounts of energy to change temperature, which is why water takes a lot of energy to boil; whereas metals, which have lower specific heat capacities warm up and cool down quickly.
 Recall when you've placed your hand on a cold metal pipe, and shortly after it warms nearly to the temperature of your hand.